szerrade-uw/Cropbox.jl/docs/src/guide/variable.md

 ### [`when`](@id when)

-Specifies when a variable should carry out its function.
+Specifies when a variable should be evaluated.
 It is supplied with a `flag` variable, and the specified variable is evaluated when the `flag` variable is `true`.

 Used by: [`track`](@ref track), [`flag`](@ref flag), [`remember`](@ref remember), [`accumulate`](@ref accumulate), [`capture`](@ref capture), [`produce`](@ref produce)